dart-lang/site-www/src/guides/libraries/c-interop.md

 you can use the [`package:ffigen`][ffigen] binding generator to automatically create FFI wrappers from C header files.

-## Building and bundling native assets with Dart packages
+## Building and bundling native assets

 {{site.alert.note}}
   The native assets feature is **experimental**,